IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 For future collaboration on these matters, we encourage the use of BMWG WG mailing list [6] as the most effective and expedient way of exchanging information, answering questions, and progressing any work.

+For specific questions related to a given SRv6-related specification, we encourage the use the respective mailing list of the WG that produced that specification.

 OPS Area Directors: Mohamed Boucadair & Mahesh Jethanandani